informalsystems/hermes/scripts/gm/README.md

 * `home_dir`
   * In the global section this defines the default folder where all node folders will be created.
   * In the per-node configuration this is the folder for the node configuration.
+* `wallet_mnemonic` - define a 24-word seed phrase to use for wallet address(es) instead of creating random wallets.
 * `auto_maintain_config` - automatically update the `persistent_peers` and `unconditional_peer_ids` sections of the node
   configuration.
 * `add_to_hermes` - this node should be part of the hermes config.